JERSEY ARTS CENTRE / SATURDAY 28 SEPTEMBER / 18.00 / £12

 Kate will share her top tips for finding and securing the right literary agent and explain how literary agents work to find the right publisher for a book.
 Going ‘behind the scenes’ in the world of publishing, this is a talk that any aspiring author shouldn’t miss.

 As a former author, publisher, publicist and marketer, Kate has seen every side of publishing and set up her own literary agency so she could do ‘the best job in publishing’.
 Founded in 2009, the Kate Nash Literary Agency Ltd has gone on to become one of the UK’s foremost independent literary agencies.
 Kate was named a The Bookseller Rising Star in 2018.Go back

-Jersey Library’s librarians will show you how to discover your family’s history, using the broad range of resources in Jersey Library, from our newspaper archives and reference resources to the latest online databases such as Ancestry UK and the Forces War Records.
+Jersey Library’s staff will show you how to discover your family’s history, using the broad range of resources in the Library, from newspaper archives & reference resources to the latest online databases such as Ancestry UK and Forces War Records.